-• Research Highlights by Period
+Research Highlights by Period

-1. 2010-2015: Early studies explored the fundamental mechanisms of ultrasonic waves, focusing on laboratory-scale experiments.
-Research emphasized their effects on interfacial tension, oil viscosity reduction, and permeability improvement.

-- 2. 2016-2020: Research expanded to hybrid methods combining ultrasonic waves with other EOR techniques, such as chemical flooding.
+- 1. 2010-2015: Early studies explored the fundamental mechanisms of ultrasonic waves, focusing on laboratory-scale experiments.
+Research emphasized their effects on interfacial tension, oil viscosity reduction, and permeability improvement. - 2.
+2016-2020: Research expanded to hybrid methods combining ultrasonic waves with other EOR techniques, such as chemical flooding.
 Studies also began addressing parameter optimization for different reservoir types. - 3.
-2021-2024: Recent studies have reviewed field applications, showcasing advancements in ultrasonic equipment and its potential to complement or replace conventional methods like hydraulic fracturing and acidizing [1-80]. - Comparative Analysis of hydraulic fracturing and acidizing vs. UA-EOR - Hydraulic fracturing and acidizing can cause environmental concerns due to chemical usage and risks to groundwater. - o UA-EOR offers a greener alternative, requiring less chemical input while improving oil recovery efficiency in specific reservoir conditions.
+2021-2024: Recent studies have reviewed field applications, showcasing advancements in ultrasonic equipment and its potential to complement or replace conventional methods like hydraulic fracturing and acidizing [1-80].

+Comparative Analysis of hydraulic fracturing and acidizing vs. UA-EOR

+- 1. Hydraulic fracturing and acidizing can cause environmental concerns due to chemical usage and risks to groundwater. - 2.
+UA-EOR offers a greener alternative, requiring less chemical input while improving oil recovery efficiency in specific reservoir conditions.

 While UA-EOR is not yet as widely adopted as hydraulic fracturing or acidizing, its lower environmental impact and operational benefits make it a promising tool for improved oil recovery.
 Continued research and field trials are essential to validate its cost-effectiveness and scalability [1-80].

-In Figure 2 research trends in ultrasonic-assisted EOR was shown that was created by MATLAB.
+In Figure 2, research trends in ultrasonic-assisted EOR, which MATLAB created, are shown.

-Figure 2) research trends in ultrasonic-assisted EOR [1-80].
+Fig. 2.
+Research trends in ultrasonic-assisted EOR